MicrosoftDocs/azure-stack-docs/AKS-Hybrid/reference/aks-edge-ps/start-aksedgeworkernodeupdate.md

 # Start-AksEdgeWorkerNodeUpdate

-Update any worker nodes on this machine as part of the update process.
-You must have already run Start-AksEdgeUpdate on every deployment in the cluster before running this command on every machine with a worker node.
-Please refresh the powershell instance and re-import the AKS-EE module before running this command.
+Updates any worker nodes on this machine as part of the update process.
+You must have already run `Start-AksEdgeUpdate` on every deployment in the cluster before running this command on every machine with a worker node.
+Please refresh the PowerShell instance and re-import the AKS Edge Essentials module before running this command.

 ## Syntax